 Snow removal, however, may be advisable to prevent the formation of ice dams and to remove snow from solar collectors and roof windows.

 In addition, during periods of extremely heavy snowfall, snow and ice build-up may exceed the load capacity of your roof, especially older roofs that are flat or have low-slope pitches.
 Some snow-fall can weigh between 1 and 21 lbs. per cubic foot, depending upon moisture content!

 If you have snow on your roof and need it removed, look no further than Klaus Larsen LLC.
-We also offer fast, reliable roof leak repair.
-If you in New Britain, Bristol, Manchester, Middletown, Norwich, Hartford or surrounding Connecticut, get a free quote for all your roofing needs.
+If you in Glastonbury, Manchester, West Hartford or surrounding Connecticut, get a free quote for all your roofing needs.